Skip to content

 Preserve Original Template Creation

 When preparing candidate résumés for clients, different recruitment firms have different requirements.
 Some firms want a full reformat, where the résumé is completely redesigned for consistency.
-Others prefer the Preserve Original option, which keeps the candidate’s own formatting but adds your company’s branding, cover sheets, or terms sheets, and allows you to redact sensitive details.

 Because this process merges two separate documents (yours and the candidate’s), it is important to follow some setup steps to ensure the final document looks clean and consistent.